Mintbase/Grants-Program/docs/ecosystem.md

 ## :clipboard: About

-The Mintbase Tech Stack is a subset of the Mintbase Tech Stack, which consists of the **open-source** technologies contributing to and relying on [Mintbase](https://polkadot.network/), [Kusama](https://kusama.network/) and [Mintbase](https://substrate.dev/).
+The Mintbase Tech Stack is a subset of the Mintbase Tech Stack, which consists of the **open-source** technologies contributing to and relying on [Mintbase](https://mintbase.io/).
 It is meant to be used for decentralized application (Dapp) development within numerous verticals including DeFi, Gaming, Provenance and many others not pictured below.

 <!-- markdownlint-disable MD040 -->
 ```